Rima Berns-McGown: Early life and education

 Berns-McGown was born in South Africa.
 Her paternal grandmother was of Cape Coloured and Afrikaner descent, while her other grandparents were Ashkenazi Jews.
 Her parents left South Africa in opposition to Apartheid.
 Berns-McGown moved to Canada when she was four years old and grew up in Montreal, Quebec.

 Political career

 Berns-McGown was elected to the Ontario Provincial Parliament in the 2018 election, defeating Liberal incumbent Arthur Potts.
 Identifying as a person of mixed race ancestry in her piece Purity in Danger, Berns-McGown was part of Ontario's first ever Black Caucus, alongside NDP caucus colleagues Laura Mae Lindo, Faisal Hassan, Jill Andrew and Kevin Yarde.

 She did not run for reelection in the 2022 provincial election, retiring after a single term in office.
 In a statement to the press, she noted: “Because I am a deeply introverted person, this job takes an enormous toll.
 For my well-being, I’ve decided not to run for re-election."

 Other activities

+Prior to entering politics, Berns-McGown was an academic, teaching diaspora studies with the Centre for Diaspora and Transnational Studies at the University of Toronto, and was managing editor of International Journal, a Canadian academic quarterly on international politics.

-She is the author of a book called Muslims in the Diaspora: The Somali Communities of London and Toronto.
+She is the author of a book called Muslims in the Diaspora: The Somali Communities of London and Toronto (1999).

 She now works as an "intuitive medium," assisting clients with connecting with their long-lost loved ones.